The math diagnostic is available through the Roadmap and is optional for transfer students

 Students who do NOT fit into the formulas above and who are thus uncertain of their placement may contact faculty members teaching the course in which they want to enroll to discuss their background in the language.

-All students will be sent a link to complete the writing sample.The writing sample will be provided to your SAGES professor so that she or he has a sense of your reading and composition skills.
+All students will be sent a link to complete the writing sample.The writing sample will be provided to your SAGES professor so that they have a sense of your reading and composition skills.
 This writing sample will not be graded, nor will it earn you Case Western Reserve University credit, or appear on your official transcript.
 You do not need to prepare for this writing sample.

 Proficiency Examinations for Case Western Reserve University Course Credit